-We’ll look at why snakes need to interact with one another, and the various methods of communication that they use.
-You’ll also find out how snakes communicate with predators and humans, and whether snakes can hear other snakes hiss.
+We’ll look at why snakes need to communicate with one another, and how it happens in the wild.
+You’ll also find out how snakes interact with predators and humans, and whether snakes can hear other snakes’ hisses.

-Regardless of whether an animal is social or solitary, they will need to communicate with others of their species from time to time.
+Regardless of whether a species of animal is social or solitary, they all need to communicate with others from time to time.

 How Do Snakes Communicate Using Pheromone Signals?

 The chemical makeup of the pheromones changes as the snake ages, and becomes sexually mature.
-When a snake detects pheromones deposited by another snake, it will instantly know whether the other snake is male or female, and whether they are ready to mate.
+When a snake detects pheromones from another snake, it will instantly know if the other snake is male or female, and whether it is ready to mate.

 If a male snake picks up on a pheromone trail left by a sexually receptive female, he will follow this trail until he finds her.

 Snakes detect pheromones using a specialized organ called the vomeronasal organ, also known as the Jacobson’s organ.